Mohan Prasad Subedi

 Arrive at Tribhuvan International Airport.
 After immigration, meet your guide or driver who will transfer you to your hotel in Thamel.
 Evening walk and optional welcome dinner.

 Spend your second day in Nepal roaming around the capital, preparing for the trek.
-Explore Kathmandu's major heritage sites during the daytime:
+Explore major heritage sites during the daytime with short Kathmandu tour:

 Swayambhunath